nikvoronin/Xm4Battery/README.md

 int level = _xm4.BatteryLevel;
 ```

+### Re/Connect Already Paired

+When headphones are used with multiple sources (laptop, pc, smartphone, etc) you have to reconnect headphones from time to time.
+So headphones are already paired but disconnected.
+In this case `WmiPnp` has experimental `Xm4Entity.TryConnect()` and very unstable `Xm4Entity.TryDisconnect()`.
+Both want the application run as administrator.
+Otherwise these functions are ignored.

+If you are curious to find out about turn off bluetooth at all, see topic about [Windows Radio](#windows-radio).

 ## PnpEntity

-First, we should know the `name` or `device id` of the device we are working with or at least a part of the device name.
+First, we should know a `name` or `device id` of the device we are working with or at least a part of the device name.

-- ByFriendlyName ( exact a friendly name )
+- ByFriendlyName - exact a friendly name.
-- ByDeviceId ( exact a device id, like `{GUID} pid` )
+- ByDeviceId - exact a device id, like `{GUID} pid`.
-- LikeFriendlyName ( a part of a friendly name ) - returns a list of founded devices `IEnumerable<PnpEntity>` or empty list otherwise.
+- LikeFriendlyName - a part of a friendly name.
+Returns a list of founded devices `IEnumerable<PnpEntity>` or empty list otherwise.
+- EntityOrNone - a `where` part of WQL request to retrieve exact a single device only.
+- EntitiesOrNone - a `where` part of WQL request to retrieve zero, one or several devices at once.

 All of methods produce instances of `PnpEntity` or `Result.Fail` if the given device was not found.